JAForbes/z4/notification.md

 I think when a proxy is created, we check if the `lastPart` has dependencies.
 If so, we register it somewhere.
 But, what about `F`.  `F` is not a dependency of any queries, but updating `F` will update `D` which is.
 So do we cache that?
 Do we cache that all parent values of a dependency could trigger another part of the tree?

 Maybe it is better to take an OO approach, and copy streams but simply separate the phases.
 In streams we recursively traverse the graph of dependencies and evaluate at the same time.
-But with Z4 we could recursively traverse the stream graph, but collect a set of keys.
+But with Zed we could recursively traverse the stream graph, but collect a set of keys.
 And then loop through that set as a separate phase.

 We can cache that set when the queries settle, and we can only compute it when a write occurs.